unyon/splurty/windows-online.md

 vagrant up
 ```

-Now close the Command Prompt window (you can click the red X in the top corner).
+This `vagrant up` command takes several minutes to complete, so wait until it finishes and the window is ready to accept more input.
+Once it completes, close the Command Prompt window (you can click the red X in the top corner).

 Step 5: Log into your dev environment
 -----------